philbedard/poi-provisioning-model/poi-pluggable-yang-model.md

 traditional optical line systems are utilized to create end to end photonic paths.

-according to the Packet Optical
-   Integration (POI) draft [I-D.draft-ietf-teas-actn-poi-applicability] in which ACTN hierarchy is deployed [RFC8453], the PNCs are in charge of controlling a single domain (e.g.  Packet or Optical) while the MDSC is responsible to coordinate the operations across the different domains having the visibility of the whole multi-domain and multi- layer network topology.
+According to the Packet Optical Integration (POI) draft [@I-D.ietf-teas-actn-poi-applicability] in which ACTN hierarchy is deployed [RFC8453], the PNCs are in charge of controlling a single domain (e.g.  Packet or Optical) while the MDSC is responsible to coordinate the operations across the different domains having the visibility of the whole multi-domain and multi- layer network topology.

 [@!RFC8453] defines a controller based framework decomposing the control of networks to specific administrative or technology domains.
-The Packet Optical Integration (POI) draft [I-D.draft-ietf-teas-actn-poi-applicability] defines the roles and responsibilities of network controllers participating in a multi-layer Packet and Optical network.
+The Packet Optical Integration (POI) draft [@I-D.ietf-teas-actn-poi-applicability] defines the roles and responsibilities of network controllers participating in a multi-layer Packet and Optical network.